ttaubert/octoblog/source/_posts/2011-05-20-firefox-panorama-deferred-loading-of-inactive-groups.markdown

 If you have lots of tabs and tab groups like me (~120 tabs in 12 groups) the landing of [bug 595601](https://bugzilla.mozilla.org/show_bug.cgi?id=595601 "Bug 595601 - Option to not load tabs from inactive groups on initial browser startup (and until such time as the tab(s) become part of an active group)") for Firefox 6 is going to be a huge win in terms of (perceived) startup speed and memory usage.
 But let’s check the numbers.

-{% img /images/panorama.png Screenshot of Panorama with lots of groups %}
+{% img /images/panorama.png Panorama with lots of groups %}

 ## Memory Usage (with hidden tabs restored)